Tinubu Gave Alms, Not Bribe In Viral Video, APC Campaign Clarifies

-Presidential Campaign Council of the All Progressives Congress (APC) has cleared the air on a viral video showing the party’s presidential candidate, Bola Ahmed Tinubu, and his running mate, Kashim Shettima, giving out money to someone, saying it was a show of kindness and not bribe to fellow politicians as being peddled in certain quarters.
+Presidential campaign council of the All Progressives Congress (APC) has cleared the air on a video showing the party’s presidential candidate, Bola Ahmed Tinubu, and his running mate, Kashim Shettima, giving out money to a disabled elderly gentleman, saying it was a show of kindness and not bribe as being peddled in certain quarters.

-But, explaining the content of the video, the APC campaign team described as “dishonest, erroneous and incorrect narrative” the claim that it was an act of bribery, whereas Tinubu and Shettima were merely extending a cloak of kindness to the the young man in the video.
+But explaining the content of the video, the APC campaign team described as “dishonest, erroneous and incorrect narrative” the claim that it was an act of bribery, whereas Tinubu and Shettima were merely extending a cloak of kindness to the young man in the video.

-Deputy spokesperson of the APC presidential campaign council, Barrister Hannatu Musawa, on Wednesday absolved her principal of any wrongdoing said the negative comments trailing the video are misrepresentation of harmless clip she posted of her “principals giving alms and charity to a poor and disabled elderly gentleman.”
+The deputy spokesperson of the APC presidential campaign council, Barrister Hannatu Musawa, yesterday, absolved her principal of any wrongdoing saying the negative comments trailing the video are misrepresentation of a harmless clip she posted of her “principals giving alms and charity to a poor and disabled elderly gentleman.”

 According to Barrister Musawa, instead of commending the act of kindness demonstrated by Tinubu and Shetima towards a disabled man in need, the opposition chose to spin the narrative to reflect an act of bribery and corruption.